quanvo87/Kitura-Protobuf-Sample/README.md

+# 🚫 This project is no longer maintained.

 # Kitura Protocol Buffers Sample

-🚫 This project is no longer maintained.

 A simple Kitura server demonstrating how to integrate Protobufs.